Septic and Sewer Systems

 How to Take Care of Your Sewer Pump System Responsibly:

-Clean the pump chamber every 5 years to remove built-up grease, which clogs pipes and reduces chamber holding capacity.
+• Clean the grinder pump and chamber to remove built-up grease, which clogs pipes and reduces chamber holding capacity.

-Inspect the grinder pump and chamber capacity alarm systems every 5 years to make sure they are operating correctly.
+• Test grinder pump operation and chamber high-level alarm system to make sure they are operating correctly.

-Install a one-way (check) valve as close to the pressure main as possible for added sewer leak protection.
-Coordinate installation with the Sunapee Water & Sewer Department.
+• Consider installing a one-way (check) valve as close to the town pressure main as possible for added sewer leak protection.
+Coordinate installation with the Sunapee Water & Sewer Department

-For a list of sewer pump professionals and for more information, please visit the Sewer Pump System page on the website.
+For a list of sewer service professionals and for more information, please visit the Sewer System page on the website.